samuel-yeebiyo/dnd-demo/README.md

-## Drag and Drop demon using react-dnd
+## Drag and Drop demon using beautiful-dnd